humdrum-tools/humdrum-documentation/guide/ch08/index.md

 ```

 When both commands appear on the same line, they are still executed
-sequentially, so the second command doesn\'t begin until the first is
+sequentially, so the second command doesn't begin until the first is
 completed.
 Although the ability to place two or more commands on a
 single line may seem redundant, there are a number of circumstances
 where this feature proves useful.